-We’ve recently been exploring signals around engineering productivity in order to share metrics teams can look at to know if they are on the right track (more on this to come).
-To be frank, we were surprised to see that Code For America was leading the pack in measures of engineering velocity.
+We’ve recently been exploring signals around engineering productivity in order to share metrics teams can look at to know if they are on the right track (the results of our research here).
+We were surprised and deighted when our research revealed that Code For America was leading the pack in measures of engineering velocity.
 We spoke to two members of their team, John O’Duinn and Ben Sheldon, to learn more about how a non-profit focused on delivering services for the public sector is able to maintain incredible speed and engineering productivity.

 O’Duinn, an infrastructure engineer, says of their work, “It’s not AI for robotic cars.”
 And it’s true: the products they build aren’t flashy.
 They don’t work in hot or trendy problem spaces, and they don’t necessarily use bleeding-edge technologies to solve problems.
 Their focus is helping people, creating value, and staying lean.
 “Our problem domain isn’t particularly clever,” says Sheldon, a senior software engineer there.
 “We help people navigate the food stamp application process [with our product, GetCalFresh], and it’s essentially a series of web forms that we help people fill out.
 It’s not a super hard computer science problem.”